wang0857/search-locations/README.md

 Find your locations and saved the search history

+## How to Use

+1. Download or clone the repository.
+2. Replace `${this.myApiKey}` with the API Key.
+The API Key will be provided seperately by request, or you can apply a free one through [Google Console Platform](https://console.cloud.google.com/)

 ## Completed Tasks

 - [x] A button to allow users to acquire their current location from their browser.